abdelghaffarnoss16/taskflow/README.md

-It's intentionally a straightforward monolith — **React → FastAPI → PostgreSQL** — with no microservices, message queues, or other distributed-systems complexity, so it's easy to containerize, deploy, and instrument as you work through DevOps exercises.
+It's intentionally a straightforward monolith — **React → FastAPI → PostgreSQL** — with no microservices, message queues, or other distributed-systems complexity, so it's easy to containerize, deploy, and instrument as you work  DevOps exercises.

 ## 1. Overview